-After one year of COVID-19 restrictions and lockdowns, the use of digital tools in businesses has made a huge leap forward, and this is true for small businesses too.
-While the pandemic has had devastating effects otherwise, the one bit of good news is that this shift to digital will help the global flow of goods and services for years to come.
+As COVID-19 restrictions come to an end, the use of digital tools in businesses has become the go-to strategy for any growth plan, and this is true for small businesses, as well.
+While the pandemic had devastating effects economically, the one bit of good news is that this shift to digital will help the global flow of goods and services for years to come.

 In their latest global survey on trade finance, the ICC found that by April 2020, banks across the globe were not only scaling up existing digital solutions, but some 55% of respondents were in the process of rolling out new digital solutions.

 Adrian Innes from FSB Funding Platform is an expert in trade finance.
 We caught up with him to find out more about trade finance, the key things to remember as a business owner and where you can find more support.
 Download the SME Trade Finance Guide that Adrian mentions here.

 What do small business owners need to know about trade finance?

 Trade finance is an umbrella heading for a multitude of things.
 Predominantly, anyone who imports or exports will have cash flow issues, because it’s about understanding the cash flow cycle.